SpongeBob SquarePants: SuperSponge: Development and re-releases

-The Game Boy Advance version was later re-released on a Twin Pack cartridge bundled with SpongeBob SquarePants: Revenge of the Flying Dutchman and a Triple Pack cartridge bundled with Tak and the Power of Juju and Rugrats: I Gotta Go Party in 2005.
+The Game Boy Advance version was later re-released on a Twin Pack cartridge bundled with SpongeBob SquarePants: Revenge of the Flying Dutchman, and a Triple Pack cartridge bundled with Tak and the Power of Juju and Rugrats: I Gotta Go Party in 2005.

 Reception and sales

 SpongeBob SquarePants: SuperSponge received mixed reviews since its release.
-The PlayStation's version received a 68% and the Game Boy Advance version a 67.83% on GameRankings.
+The PlayStation's version received a 68% and the Game Boy Advance version a 67.83% on GameRankings.'
 The PlayStation version of SuperSponge sold 1.06 million copies, becoming one of the console's best-selling games.
-The game was later reissued for the PlayStation as a Greatest Hits title.
+The game was later reissued for PlayStation as a Greatest Hits title.

-Reviewing the Game Boy Advance version of the game, Nintendo Powers five reviewers gave the game mixed scores, with an average rating of 2.5 stars out of 5, describing the game as 'basic'.
+Reviewing the Game Boy Advance version of the game, Nintendo Powers five reviewers gave it mixed scores, with an average rating of 2.5 out of 5 stars, describing it as "basic".